industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 which is also the style for docstrings utilized in DESDEO.

 Lastly, we have _external_ or _project documentation_.
-This is easy to illustrate since you we are reading it right now!
-In other words, this refers to the part of the documentation that does not reside in the Python source code itself, but it, as the name suggests, external, and other documents larger entities related to DESDEO, such as different concepts, or like in this tutorial, how to contribute to DESDEO.
+This is easy to illustrate since we are reading it right now!
+In other words, this refers to the part of the documentation that does not reside in the Python source code itself, but it, as the name suggests, external, and documents larger entities related to DESDEO, such as different concepts, or like in this tutorial, how to contribute to DESDEO.